iTwin/itwinjs-core/core/geometry/internaldocs/Graph.md

 We continue this process to traverse all the faces.
 Note that if we pop a node from stack which is already visited, we just skip that node and pop the next node from stack.

-Below is the graph image with faces numbered by red color (the exterior face is 26).
-We also colored each alternate face with white and gray colors which forms the bullseye pattern:
+Below is the graph image with faces numbered by red color in the order in which they are visited (the exterior face is 26).
+Faces of alternate parity have different shading to illustrate the method's default parity masking rule, which results in a "bullseye" parity pattern:
 ![>](./figs/Graph/graphStackNoLimit.png)

 **No Limit (Queue)**<br>